asantaga/PiHeating/docs/installation.md

 ## Configure the Pi

-Install a Basic raspberry jessie full image
+Install a Basic raspberry pi image

 From command line or putty session